Back to Home

 Generic AI

 Returns documents containing those keywords.
-Maybe the right SOP, maybe last month's unrelated report.
+Maybe the right contract, maybe last quarter's unrelated invoice.

 ForgeBench